gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Retrieve the available stock of the products.
-Use this API to get the stock status of products whose inventory is updated at the specified time
+Retrieves projected stock levels for specified products at a future time.

 *Returned Response:*